nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Difficulty level

+This is the first time our team has worked on a Brownfield project where the AB3 codebase was the largest we have encountered in our careers.
+At the beginning, everyone was overwhelmed by the sudden increase in the number of classes compared to our previous projects, including our most recent project (referred to as "IP").
+It took us quite a while to slowly digest the purpose of each class.
+Additionally, for most of us, this is one of the first projects where we have had to collaborate with team members using version control tools such as Github or SourceTree.

 ### Challenges faced

 We faced several challenges when we were working on this application, the following are some examples and not limited to: